The Cannery

 Pin-up Lounge: There are live lounge acts in the bars.
 Pin-ups is in the center and they have a disappointing selection of pin-up girl posters hanging way overhead.
 Don't worry, it's tasteful.
 It's supposed to make us wish it were 1946 all over again and all those horny GIs had just returned.

-Number of TVs: twelve TVs with four that are bigger than normal.
-The room is very large and there aren't enough TVs to go around.
+Number of TVs: Thirteen TVs with two big screens.
+The room is large and there aren't enough TVs to go around.

 How Many Betting Windows?
-Ten, with slate scoreboards.
+Eleven, with electronic scoreboards.
 They take bets on horse racing, and they also take wagers on Arena Football.
 Does somoene actually pay attention to that?

 Snack Bar?
 Java Coast serves pastries, coffee and a few other items for the hungry and wicked.
 Or just hungry.